AR500 vs AR550 vs AR600: ¿Cuál es la diferencia?

 → AR500 vs AR550 vs AR600: ¿Cuál es la diferencia?

-Abrasion resistant steel is commonly supplied for industrial equipment manufacturing, repair, and maintenance projects where consistent wear performance is required.
+Abrasion resistant steel plates are widely supplied for equipment manufacturing, repair, and wear component replacement in industries where continuous abrasion is a major concern.

 For grade-specific information, you may refer to: